 \section{Introduction}

 Reliably reconstructing the colon during colonoscopy from raw endoscopic images could improve cancer screening quality and substantially impact patient outcomes.
-A 3D model could help endoscopists navigate and determine surfaces of the colon wall that were not sufficiently screened for polyps.
-Detecting and removing all polyps can prevent colorectal cancer from developing and is a crucial predictor of survival rates \cite{kaminski2010quality}.
-In regions lacking well-trained colonoscopists, such a technology can increase the amount of cancer screening services and their quality.
-Yet, there is a vast gap between the ability to predict 3D structures from images of generic scenes versus endoscopic scenes.
+A 3D model can help determine colon walls that were not sufficiently screened for polyps, as unobserved surfaces would appear as holes in the reconstruction.
+The colonoscope could then be guided to previously unobserved surfaces by estimating the current camera pose relative to the location of the holes within the reconstruction.
+Such a thorough examination of the entire colon wall is essential to guarantee the detection and removal of all polyps, which can prevent colorectal cancer from developing and increase survival rates \cite{kaminski2010quality}.
+Without computer assistance, polyp detection is challenging, and some studies suggest missing rates of precancerous lesions of over 90\% \cite{rex2017polyp}.
+So, especially in regions that lack sufficiently trained colonoscopists, providing automatic mapping and image-based navigation could increase the availability and quality of cancer screening services.
+A 3D map could also indicate the size and invasion of polyps and improve diagnosis.
+But predicting 3D structures from images of endoscopic scenes is challenging, and there is a vast gap between the performance of existing methods in urban scenes and endoscopic scenes.

 Feature-based Structure-from-Motion (SfM) or Simultaneous Mapping And Localization (SLAM) are standard approaches for reconstructing outdoor or indoor scenes offline \cite{schoenberger2016sfm} or online \cite{mur2015orb}.
 Such methods detect features, establish correspondences, and estimate the relative camera motion and the 3D scene mutually and accurately.
 However, the application of feature-based systems to colonoscopic scenes suffers significant limitations that inhibit practical use in computer-assisted interventions (CAI).
 CAI systems have to address self-occlusion, camera-pose-dependent lighting and shadows, reflective surfaces, and a general lack of texture \cite{mahmoud2017slam}.
 Reconstructing the colon based on features thus remains (even in offline applications) an unsolved and challenging problem \cite{barbed2022superpoint}.